balouf/package-helper-3/docs/faq.md

   - Pros: Anaconda installs by default a lot of common packages so you will not have to install them yourself (e.g. Numpy, Matplotlib, Jupyter, Pandas...).
   - Cons: the distribution is very large to install and the included package manager (conda) can clash with PIP, provoking dependency conflicts.
 - [Vanilla Python](https://www.python.org/downloads/)
-  - Pro: Minimalist: as clean as possible.
+  - Pro: Minimalist → as clean as possible.
-  - Cons: Minimalist: you'll have to install your favorite packages on your own.
+  - Cons: Minimalist → you'll have to install your favorite packages on your own.

 Anaconda is recommended for beginners who do not want to get too dirty in package management and are not afraid of re-installing the distribution once a year because of clash in package management.